etwernerMIDS/Data_Analysis/Projects/README.md

 * [March Madness Analysis](https://github.com/etwernerMIDS/Data_Analysis/tree/master/Projects/March_Madness_Analysis)

-The main focus of March Madness Analysis is
+The main focus of March Madness Analysis is to predict the outcome of matches within the tournament.
+Based on how teams are seeded and the seed difference for a given game, logistic regression can be applied in order to produce a probability distribution of the likely outcome.

 * [Parse SOAP](https://github.com/etwernerMIDS/Data_Analysis/tree/master/Projects/Parse_SOAP)

-The main focus of Parse SOAP is
+The main focus of Parse SOAP is to interact with a Web Service through RStudio.
+These actions include authenticating a client, logging into the service, performing searches within the web service, retrieving the results of the search, and then parsing the xml output.

 *All of these projects were completed from 2018-2019.
 These were completed using Python Jupyter Notebooks or RStudio.*